 Probability Class 12 NCERT Solutions Exercise 13.1: Question-Wise Answer Map

-The 17 problems in the Class 12 Probability NCERT solutions for Exercise 13.1 cluster into four families.
-The map below names the method and pins the final answer for each problem, so students can use it as a verification grid after a first attempt.
+The 17 problems in this exercise cluster into four families.
+The map below names the method and the final answer for each, so you can use it as a self-check after a first attempt.

 Q No.TaskMethodAnswer